-The sword of Kirito from Sword Art Online may not be based on any historical sword that ever existed, but that does not mean that it is not a cool looking decorative sword.
+The sword of Kirito from Sword Art Online may not have been based on any historical sword that ever existed, but that does not mean that it was not a cool looking decorative sword.

 Review by Dan Dacombe., Manitoba, CANADA

 In the near future, a perfect Virtual-Reality system called “Fulldive” has been created.
 The Fulldive system looks like a simple helmet, but is able to disrupt the signals between brain and body to give you the sights, scents, sounds, tastes, and feel of a virtual world – and allow you to move around in it.
 The first completely virtual video game world is created – Sword Art Online – and ten thousand players are invited to join for launch day.
 The players log in to this fantastic new world and are amazed at being able to truly immerse themselves in a video game for the first time.
 Only after playing for a short while, the players notice that the “Log Out” option has disappeared from the menu…